SonnetSaif/SonnetSaif/README.md

 <p align="justify"> I am currently working as a Software Engineer (Machine Learning & Web) at Spectrum E&C Ltd.</p>

 <p align="justify"> I have graduated in Computer Science & Engineering from Ahsanullah University of Science & Technology in 2020.
-My research interest lies in the general area of machine learning, particularly in deep learning, reinforcement learning as well as their application in natural language processing and computer vision. </p>
+My research interest lies in the general area of Machine Learning, particularly in Deep Learning, Natural Language Processing and Computer Vision. </p>